-- where another institution is not providing review.
+- where another institution is not providing a review.

 - where another institution chooses to defer to the IPA IRB as a primary approver.
 The institution will send IPA IRB an IRB Authorization Agreement on their institutional letterhead.

-- where the PI’s university, donor or partner organization requires it.
-In this instance IPA IRB will review the study as secondary approver pending the primary institution’s approval.
+- where the PI’s university, donor, or partner organization requires it.
+In this instance, IPA IRB will review the study as a secondary approver pending the primary institution’s approval.

 Studies that receive federal funding must be reviewed by an IRB registered with the U.S. Department of Health and Human Services’ Office of Human Research Protections (OHRP).
 Institutions engaged in IPA research that is federally funded must file and maintain a Federalwide Assurance (FWA) with OHRP, identifying in the FWA the IRBs on which it is reliant.
 In addition, the Institution must have in place a current IRB Authorization Agreement with the named IRB.

 If any member of the public wishes to raise a concern about the safety of human subjects participating in IPA IRB-approved activities or to request submission and approval documentation related to an IPA IRB-approved study, they may contact firstname.lastname@example.org.